Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Introduction and main results

 where $\lambda_{j,k} \in \CC$ for $j,k \in [1, n]$, one natural problem is to describe all of its deformations into algebraic Poisson structures on $\CC^n$.
 To expect a reasonable answer to this question, one clearly needs to impose some conditions on the skew-symmetric Poisson coefficient matrix $\blambda=(\lambda_{j,k})$.
 For instance, if $\blambda=0$, describing all the Poisson deformations of $\pi_0=0$ amounts to describing \textit{all} algebraic Poisson structures on $\CC^n$.
-One way to make the deformation problem tractable is to require that $\det(\blambda)\not=0$, in which case $\pi_0$ is said to be \textit{log-symplectic}, and its deformation theory has been thoroughly studied in \cite{Matviichuk2020}.
-In the current paper, we relax the log-symplecticity condition to the so-called $\TT$-log-symplecticity, where $\TT$ is a complex algebraic torus.
-This opens a pathway to a much wider class of examples, especially those from Lie theory, as we show in this paper.
+One way to make the deformation problem tractable is to require that $\det(\blambda)\not=0$, in which case $\pi_0$ is said to be \textit{log-symplectic}.
+Formal Poisson deformations of log-symplectic log-canonical Poisson structures have been thoroughly studied in \cite{Matviichuk2020}.
+In the current paper, we relax the log-symplecticity condition on $\pi_0$ to the so-called {\it $\TT$-log-symplecticity}, where $\TT$ is a complex algebraic torus, acting on $\CC^n$ by rescaling the coordinates $(x_1, \ldots, x_n)$.
+As we show in this paper, allowing $\TT$-log-symplecticity opens a pathway to much wider classes of examples, especially those from Lie theory.
+Furthermore, while we prove an unobstructedness theorem for $\TT$-invariant formal Poisson deformations of such a $\pi_0$, our main results are on $\TT$-invariant {\it algebraic Poisson deformations} of $\pi_0$, and the tori $\TT$ in our main applications are non-trivial.

-More specifically, suppose that a complex algebraic torus $\TT$ acts on $\CC^n$ such that each of the standard linear coordinates $(x_1, \ldots, x_n)$ on $\CC^n$ is a $\TT$-weight vector.
-A log-canonical Poisson structure $\pi_0$ as in \eqref{eq:logcan} is said to be {\it $\TT$-log-symplectic} if $(\CC^\times)^n \subset \CC^n$ is a $\TT$-leaf of $\pi_0$, i.e., a union of the $\TT$-translations of a symplectic leaf.
-See Definition \ref{de:T-log-symp} for an algebraic definition.
-When the torus $\TT$ is trivial, the notion of $\TT$-log-symplecticity agrees with log-symplecticity.
+More specifically, let $\TT$ be a complex algebraic torus acting on $\CC^n$ by rescaling the standard linear coordinates $(x_1, \ldots, x_n)$ on $\CC^n$.
+We say that a log-canonical Poisson structure $\pi_0$ as in \eqref{eq:logcan} is {\it $\TT$-log-symplectic} if $(\CC^\times)^n \subset \CC^n$ is a $\TT$-leaf of $\pi_0$, i.e., the union of all the $\TT$-translations of a single symplectic leaf of $\pi_0$ (see $\S$\ref{ss:intro-1} or \autoref{de:T-log-symp} for an algebraic definition via the Poisson coefficient matrix $\blambda$ and the $\TT$-weights of the coordinates $(x_1, \ldots, x_n)$).
+When the torus $\TT$ is trivial, the notion of $\TT$-log-symplecticity agrees with that of log-symplecticity.

-In this paper, we first develop a general theory on $\TT$-invariant Poisson deformations of arbitrary $\TT$-log-symplectic log-canonical Poisson structures on $\CC^n$.
-We then apply the general theory to a special class of examples, namely those defined by {\it $n$-dimensional $\TT$-action data} (see Definition \ref{defn:action-data}), and we show that such log-canonical Poisson structures on $\CC^n$ admit {\it canonical} $\TT$-invariant algebraic Poisson deformations which, as algebraic Poisson structures on $\CC^n$, are (strongly) symmetric $\TT$-Poisson CGL extensions (of $\CC$) in the sense of Goodearl-Yakimov \cite{GY:Poi-CGL} (see Definition \ref{defn:CGL}).
-As further special cases, for any symmetrizable generalized Cartan matrix $A$ and any sequence